mmondics/podman-intro/README.md

     While in the `podman-intro` directory which contains the `Containerfile`:

     ```text
-    podman build -t localhost:nginx-cuva .
+    podman build -t localhost/nginx-cuva .
     ```

-    In the command above, the `-t` flag is used to set the registry and image name as `localhost:nginx-cuva`, and the `.` simply says to build from the current directory.
+    In the command above, the `-t` flag is used to set the registry and image name as `localhost/nginx-cuva`, and the `.` simply says to build from the current directory.
 Because you did not specify a tag for the image, `latest` will be provided as the default.

     Sample output:
     ```text